 - National Environmental Health Science and Protection Accreditation Council

 - National League for Nursing Accrediting Commission (NLNAC)

 - State Bar of California Committee of Bar Examiners

 - Teacher Education Accreditation Council (TEAC)

-One of the most salient differenced between nationally and regionally accredited programs is a student's ability to transfer from one higher education institution to another.
+One of the most salient differences between nationally and regionally accredited programs is a student’s ability to transfer from one higher education institution to another.
 Students who have attended or earned a degree from a nationally accredited school may find it difficult, if not impossible, to transfer their credits to a regionally accredited school.
-A study conducted by the U.S. Government of Accountability Office (GAO) in 2005 indicated that nearly 85% of all U.S. schools and colleges, when considering admission of a transfer student, take into consideration whether or not the previous school the student attended was regionally accredited.
+A study conducted by the U.S. Government of Accountability Office (GAO) in 2005 indicated that nearly 85% of all U.S. schools and colleges when considering the admission of a transfer student, take into consideration whether or not the previous school the student attended was regionally accredited.
 Many colleges have now established policies that the will only accept credits earned at other regionally accredited institutions.
-When asked why they would not accept credits from nationally accredited institions, regionally accredited colleges responded that nationally acredited institutions have less stringent standards (especially when it comes to hiring qualified faculty).
+When asked why they would not accept credits from nationally accredited institutions, regionally accredited colleges responded that nationally accredited institutions have less stringent standards (especially when it comes to hiring qualified faculty).